SunsetRiders/express-x-request-id/README.md

 app.use(bodyParser.json());
 ```

-## Adding dependency to the project
+## Adding the module to the project

 Add this into your **package.json** file.